tamarakaufler/grpc-char-vs-rune/README.md

 # Synopsis

-An examle of a gRPC service, written in Go.
+An example of a gRPC service, written in Go.
 The service provides convertions between strings and runes.

 To be used with other gRPC and REST services, running locally using docker-compose